 Running around town means you'll experience odors that come up on you fast.
 This is especially true during warmer months.
 Some women swear by having a fresh lemon to scratch and sniff to fight nausea while out and about.
 Tart hard candy can also work to distract the olfactory senses.

-Some of us enjoy to a cocktail or glass of wine at the end of a long day.
-While pregnant, we'll need to turn to new methods of unwinding.
+Some of us enjoy to a cocktail or glass of wine at the end of a long day pre-baby.
+While pregnant, we need to turn to new methods of unwinding.
 Meditation, exercise, music, journaling, prenatal yoga or a laugh session with friends are terrific alternatives to decompress and unwind.

 Pregnancy has a huge physical component but there's as much to prepare mentally.
 Anxiety and worrying is normal but arming yourself with information whether it's in the form of books or classes is a wonderful way to prepare for the months to come.
 How have you adapted to the changes that come with growing your family?
 Do you have any healthful tips to share?